 - to examine Acts for compatibility with human rights, and to report to both Houses of the Parliament on that issue;

 - to inquire into any matter relating to human rights which is referred to it by the Attorney-General, and to report to both Houses of the Parliament on that matter.

 'Human rights' are defined as the rights and freedoms recognised or declared in seven core human rights treaties to which Australia is a party.
 These treaties are:

+The committee's major function is to examine and report on bills and legislative instruments that come before the Parliament.
 The committee usually reports during each joint sitting week, and where there is a large break in the sitting calendar occasionally reports outside of the sittings.
 The scrutiny reports provide the committee's initial examination of bills introduced into Parliament, and legislative instruments registered, since its last report, as well as its concluded views of legislation previously commented on.

 The committee undertakes its review of legislation as a technical inquiry relating to Australia's international human rights obligations.
 The committee does not consider the broader policy merits of legislation.
-The committee emphasises the importance of establishing and maintaining an effective dialogue between the committee and ministers, and to contributing to the broader respect for and recognition of human rights in Australia.
+The committee emphasises the importance of establishing and maintaining an effective dialogue between the committee and ministers, and to contributing to the broader respect for, and recognition of, human rights in Australia.

 The committee's scrutiny reports primarily focus on legislation which appear to raise human rights concerns, having regard to the information provided in the explanatory memorandum and statement of compatibility.

 Parliamentarians, interested groups and other stakeholders who wish to bring matters to the committee's attention that are relevant to its scrutiny of legislation are invited to do so.
 Noting the short timeframes in which the committee completes its assessments of bills and legislative instruments, any comments on legislation should be provided as soon as possible to ensure that they can be considered by the committee.